iamtiagomadeira/powershell-scripts/README.md

 # PowerShell Scripts
 A collection of PowerShell scripts for automation, and system monitoring.

-Check out the Wiki documentation.(https://github.com/iamtiagomadeira/powershell-scripts/wiki)
+Check out the <a href="https://www.w3schools.com">Visit W3Schools.com!</a>
+Wiki documentation.